MohamedBenighil/my-invoice-app/README.md

 #01.10.30 what if use react 19 feature such useFormStatus hook ? the way we are using does not activate useFormStatus hook
     # after making chnages, test it : devtools > network > 3G

+#01.17.45 nextjs comes with Form component that does the work (just before) for us

 ```